mganahl/PyTeN/README.md

 ```
 python setup.py build_ext --inplace
 ```
-This should create a file XXZED.so (or a similar name, depending on the installed c-compiler).
+This should create a file XXZED.so (or a similar name, depending on the installed c compiler. gcc might throw some warnings at you).

 ## Running the tests